Firstp1ck/UsrGrp-Manager-TUI/README.md

-UsrGrp-Manager (Rust Users/Groups Manager TUI)
+UsrGrp-Manager-TUI (Rust Users/Groups Manager TUI)
 ================

-A terminal UI to browse and manage UNIX users and groups.

-Status: alpha.
+## Description
+Keyboard‑driven terminal app to view and manage users and groups.
+Browse accounts, see memberships, search, and make common changes: rename users, update names or shells, adjust group membership.
+Safe to explore without admin rights; asks for permission to apply changes.
+Linux‑focused.

+## Status
+Alpha.
 Read‑only browsing is safe; write operations require privileges and are limited (no user deletion yet).

 Alpha means:
 - Interfaces and keybindings may change without notice.